Budibase/website/content/blog/how-to-make-a-web-app/index.md

 *   Buttons
 *   Any other interactive elements

 Sketch different versions of your web app.
-Consider how your web apps functionality will affect the overall design.
+Consider how your web app's functionality will affect the overall design.

-Annotate your sketch, and outline how your app should work.
+Annotate your sketch and outline how your app should work.

-Taking notes will help you clarify and understand why you’ve designed certain elements, at a later stage.
+Taking notes will help you clarify and understand why you’ve designed certain elements at a later stage.

 Once again, don’t get carried here.
 Your sketch is for communicating and experimenting, not selling.
 Overcomplicating the design at this stage will only lead to frustration.